yoanndestras/nutritiv-be/README.md

 - POST "/addToCart" : create a new cart or if carte exist modify the cart by adding a new product of by modifying a product quantity and total price | cors & verify user exist & connected

-- PUT "/updateCart" : modify appropriate cart | cors & verify user exist & connected & user.id = :id (user.id = cart.userId)
+- PUT "/updateQuantity/:id/:load/:operation" : add or remove 1 element for the appropriate product in cart | cors & verify user exist & connected & product.id = :id & product.load = :load & :operation = inc(+) or dec(-)

-- DELETE "/:id" : delete appropriate cart | cors & verify user exist & connected & user.id = :id (user.id = cart.userId)
+- DELETE "/:id" : delete appropriate cart | cors & verify user exist & connected & cart._id = :id or user is Admin

 # ORDER (/orders)